Khateebxtreme/SnapLink/README.md

 ## Roadmap

-1.  🗑️ Delete Functionality for User-Created URLs
+1.  🗑️ Delete Functionality for User-Created URLs. ->
     We have implemented the ability for users to delete their own shortened URLs.
 This feature :

          - Removes the selected URL from the user’s link list.